Hixie/isd/servers/src/systems-server/techtree/README.md

    list as a whole be true.
 Otherwise, it is false.

-Such lists can be wrapped in parentheses `(` ... `)` to form a new element that itself can be used in a list or before the keyword `no`.
+Such lists can be wrapped in parentheses `(` ... `)` to form a new element that itself can be used in a list or after the keyword `no`.

 A condition can instead be merely the keyword `nothing`; this condition is always true.
 (A research that `requires nothing` is